 with more than 400 cherry blossoms of approximately 40 varieties, and in the evening, they are illuminated.
 While this garden doesn't have areas where you can lay out tarps and have a picnic, it is a truly beautiful spot to see cherry blossoms.

-Transportation: Take a shuttle bus from Kanazawa Station (get off at Kenrokuenshita bus stop)
+Access: shuttle bus from Kanazawa Station (Kenrokuenshita bus stop)

 Sendai - Nishi Park (西公園)

 Nishi Park, literally "West Park," is the oldest public park in the city of Sendai, having opened in 1888.
 The park was originally given the name Sakuragaoka Park (桜ヶ丘公園), which means "Sakura Hill Park," but the convenience of calling the park on the west side of town "West Park" won out, earning it its current moniker.
 Nishi Park is known for cherry blossom trees that form a tunnel over the wide pathways, and the area is full of places to sit down and have a hanami picnic.